rTreutlein/semantic_parsing/corpusgenerator/README.md

 - `utils/`: Helper functions and utilities
 - `data/`: Storage for generated and processed corpus files
 - `corpus_bootstrapping.md`: Detailed process for bootstrapping the corpus from seed sentences
+- `bootstrapping_example.md`: Step-by-step example of the bootstrapping process

 ## Contributing